-Gordon Wenham calls us to notice the order of action-first saddling his donkey and then cutting wood-the progression is illogical, which indicates that Abraham was quite disoriented, yet he nevertheless obeyed.
+Gordon Wenham calls us to notice order of action-first saddling his donkey and then cutting wood - the progression is illogical which indicates that Abraham was quite disoriented, but nevertheless he obeyed.

-- There are times when you will obey with a trembling hand. - · There are times when you will obey with gritted teeth.
+- There are times when you will obey with trembling hand. - · There are times when you will obey with gritted teeth.